 Kenroku-en is Kanazawa's prime attraction and one of the three most famous gardens in Japan, along with Koraku-en (Okayama) and Kairaku-en (Mito).
 Kenroku-en was once the outer garden of Kanazawa Castle and there has been a garden on the site since the late 1600s.
 The original garden, begun by the fifth Maeda lord, Tsunonori Maeda, was called Renchi tei but it was almost entirely burnt out in 1759.
 It was restored in the 1770s and in 1822 became known as Kenroku-en, a name that means 'the garden of six sublimities' or, 'a garden combining the six aspects of a perfect garden'.
 These six features were what the Chinese traditionally believed were necessary for the ideal garden - spaciousness and seclusion, artifice and antiquity, water-courses and panoramas: all these characteristics are to be found in the 25 acres of this beautiful garden.
-Beside the garden is a former samurai residence where we shall partake in a traditional tea ceremony.
+Beside the garden is a former samurai residence belonging to the Nishida family with a beautiful charming garden 'Gyokusen-en', where we shall partake in a traditional tea ceremony.